VAIBHAVKARALE1011/VAIBHAVKARALE1011/README.md

 ## 🧑‍💻 About Me
 - 🎓 B.E. in Artficial Intelligence & Data Science
 - 📊 Skilled in **Python**, **SQL**, **Power BI**, **Tableau** and **Excel**
-- 🏆 Completing a Data Science course at MITCON with an A+ grade.
+- 🏆 Completed a Diploma in Data Science and Analytics from Gamaka AI Training Institute with an A+ grade.
 - 💡 Passionate about **data-driven decision making**
 - 🤖 Currently working on Machine Learning to develop practical skills in predictive modeling and analytics.